QubesOS/qubes-doc/developers/usability-ux.md

 - Domain: personal
 ~~~

-The redundant use of `Domain` requires a users to read it for each item in the list- this takes extra time for the eye to parse to exact the word they are looking for, such as `work, banking, or personal`.
+The repeated use of the word `Domain` requires a user to read it for each item in the list, which takes extra time for the eye to parse out the relevant word like `work, banking, or personal`.
 This also affects horizontal space on fixed width lines.

 <div class="focus">
   <i class="fa fa-check"></i> <strong> Create Groups & Categories</strong>
 </div>

-It is better to group things under headings like `Domains` as this allows the eye to easily scan the uniqueness of the items
+It is more efficient to group things under headings like `Domains` as this allows the eye to easily scan the uniqueness of the items.

 ~~~
 Domains